ipfs-shipyard/py-ipfs-http-client/README.rst

 How to Contribute
 -----------------

-Join us on IRC at `ipfs on chat.freenode.net <irc://chat.freenode.net/%23ipfs>`_ if you have any suggestions or questions, or if you just want to discuss IPFS and python.
+Join us on IRC at #ipfs_ on chat.freenode.net if you have any suggestions or questions, or if you just want to discuss IPFS and python.

 Before making any commits, make sure to install the dependencies listed in ``requirements.txt`` and ``test-requirements.txt``, and also install the PEP8 lint tool as a git commit hook::